ssciolla/si_699_dte_aerial_photos/README.md

 ### extract_using_poppler.py

 This script presents one of two programmatic solutions to the task of extracting JPEGs and document and link metadata from the collection's PDFs.
-The script makes of the third-party PDF rendering library Poppler to process a target directory in the collection, handling PDFs with aerial photographs and the PDFs with index maps (there is typically only one of these) differently.
+The script employs the third-party PDF rendering library Poppler to process a target directory in the collection, handling PDFs of aerial photographs and the PDFs of index maps (there is typically only one of these) differently.
 Embedded JPEG bytestreams are written to new files (using a command-line utility), and metadata from both image and index PDFs are gathered and written to a JSON file.
 The general workflow of this script is depicted in the diagram in the `extract_using_pypdf.py` section above.

 #### Use